aoloe/cpp-qt-signal-slots/README.md

   `qDebug()` will output in the terminal the message we are piping: you'll need to `#include <QDebug>` for it.

+`make` it and see if it works by clicking on the button and checking the output in the terminal.

 As next we can add the command for switching `QStackedWidget`'s page by replacing the debug output with:

 ```cpp